noor1711/Data-Science/Netflix_kaggle_data_analysis/README.md

+# netflix_kaggle
-Exploratory data analysis on the Netflix dataset available at kaggle
+ EDA on the netflix dataset